zulip/zulip/docs/production/deployment.md

 * `--no-overwrite-settings`: This option preserves existing `/etc/zulip` configuration files.

+## Installing on an existing server

+Zulip's installation process assumes it is the only application running on the server; though installing alongside other applications is not recommended, we do have [some notes on the process](../production/install-existing-server.md).

 ## Running Zulip's service dependencies on different machines

 Zulip has full support for each top-level service living on its own